 MOMENTUM III - Sue W COVID-19 Special Commissions

-A partnership between the Australian Music Centre and Sydney Conservatorium of Music, generously sponsored by Mrs Sue Willgoss and Associate Professor Richard Willgoss.
+MOMENTUM III - Sue W commissions are a partnership between the Australian Music Centre and Sydney Conservatorium of Music, generously sponsored by Mrs Sue Willgoss and Associate Professor Richard Willgoss.

 In the midst of the restrictiveness of a WW2 prison camp, a composer responded by writing a work that he and three other inmates could play together on instruments that just happened to be available.
 They made music nonetheless and astounded the other admiring inmates with such uplifting action.
 The composer was Olivier Messiaen and the work was called Quartet for the End of Time (1941).
 Today it is now COVID-19 restrictions upon our freedoms that move us to reflect on how we might respond.